 We all have a voice and our own unique set of ideas we want to share.
 Our Creative Writing program dives deep inside to unlock your ability to craft those stories the world needs to hear.
 You’ll learn the challenges and techniques involved in creating original work as you refine your personal style.
 And you’ll practice responding to the work of others, including your classmates and published authors.

-Writings will focus on two of these genres:
+Writings will focus on three genres: